Anbar campaign (2015–2016)

 The Anbar campaign (2015–2016) was a military campaign launched by the Iraqi Armed Forces and their allies aimed at recapturing areas of the Anbar Governorate held by the Islamic State of Iraq and the Levant (ISIL), including the city of Ramadi, which ISIL seized earlier in 2015.
 The United States and other nations aided Iraq with airstrikes.

 Background

-On May 17, 2015, ISIL captured the city of Ramadi, after launching multiple waves of suicide attacks during a sandstorm, which caused Iraqi forces to retreat from the city.
+On May 17, 2015, ISIL captured the city of Ramadi, after launching an assault which included mortars, rockets, multiple waves of suicide attacks with vehicles, and other indirect fire during a sandstorm.
+This heavy pressure killed an estimated 500, and caused Iraqi forces to retreat from the city.

+Reacting to the setback, the Iraqi government publicly announced an operation to retake Anbar province.
+On 26 May 2015, it launched a coordinated offensive combining army units, paramilitary forces (including the mainly‐Shiite Hashd al‑Shaabi), Sunni tribal fighters and local police to reclaim lost ground.
+Thus the Anbar campaign officially commenced in 2015.

 The offensive

 Initial assault

 On the dawn of July 13, the Iraqi Army, backed by the Shiite and Sunni pro-government militias, launched an assault on several fronts in Anbar, including on Ramadi.
 According to the police sources in the province, the Iraqi forces pushed towards Ramadi from the west and the south.
 According to ISIL supporters, the advances of the Iraqi forces were repelled by militants.
 By the afternoon, the Iraqi Army retook the Ramadi Olympic stadium in western Ramadi and reached the eastern part of the city.
 According to Iraqi officials, pro-government fighters also pushed the extremists from the areas east of Ramadi.
 On July 20, the Olympic stadium was destroyed by ISIL militants with remotely detonated explosives.
 According to military officials said that there may have been number of Shiite militia fighters may have been inside the stadium at the time of its destruction, but they did not offer casualty figures.
 On July 23, Iraqi government announced that it had deployed United States-trained Iraqi troops for the first time to retake Ramadi.
 The Shiite militia commanders said that currently the initial main focus was on retaking Fallujah rather than Ramadi and the Iraqi government indicated that will not be used to liberate Ramadi.
 On July 26, pro-government forces took back the complete control of University of Anbar from ISIL fighters.
 It was retaken by forces from Iraq's Counter Terrorism Services with support from the Iraqi army and air support from the international coalition and Iraqi aircraft.
 On July 29, 12 Iraqi soldiers were killed when ISIL suicide attackers rammed 2 explosive-laden Humvees into forces deployed outside the university's compound.